 With only 46 sites, this is a relatively small but big rig friendly campground located in the scenic foothills of the Alleghenies.
 Fairly long pull thru, full hookup, sites with 30/50 amp electric, water, sewer and fire rings.
 Except for a bath house, there are no amenities.
 In addition to the transients here, there appeared to be some seasonals as well as a few cabins for rent.

-Big selling point is that it is conveniently located in Cuba, NY right off I-88 so it is great for an overnight stay.
+Big selling point is that it is conveniently located in Cuba, NY right off I-88 so it is great for an overnight stay (assuming you can get the Passport America rate).
 Roads are gravel but sites are grassy which might possibly be an issue in the rain.
 There is a bath house but we didn’t check it out so we can’t provide any comments on its condition.

 Decent, very basic campground located near the quaint town of Cuba.
 Very scenic area especially when we were there during foliage season in mid-October.
 Although it didn’t have a lot to offer in terms of amenities, it is very convenient for an overnight stay along I-86.
 When we registered we weren’t given a map, rules and regulations or any other documentation.
 But the person working in the office (possibly the owner) was very helpful and escorted us to our site (#44) in her golf cart.
-The surrounding area is quite scenic especially around Cuba Lake.
-We would probably stay here again as it is a convenient overnight stop.
+The sites are dirt and close together with no privacy, but just long enough to accommodate our 45′ rig plus tow vehicle (64′), The surrounding area is quite scenic especially around Cuba Lake.
+Unless it is a weekday when the PA discount is offered, we probably wouldn’t stay stay here again even though it is a convenient overnight stop.

 Privacy – 1/5

 None.
-Site spacing is close, but not as close as other private campgrounds we have visited.
+Site spacing is close, but we have experienced worse.

 Convenience – 4/5